LeslyeCream/Lagom-Obsidian-Theme/README.md

 4. Focused exclusively for use on phones or tablets.

-5. Do not follow a specific color palette or typeface.
+5. Do not follow a specific color palette or typeface (so you can use it with the one you prefer!)

 6. Complementary and modular.